benjaminsampica/DynamoLeagueBlazor/README.md

 - SQL Server LocalDb to run tests

 The latter two are installed automatically with either Visual Studio or Rider IDE's.

-If you're a brand new contributor an account will need to be created by modifying `SeedDataCommand` and adding a new user with a role using the identity manager.
+By default, a test account is created with administrator permissions with the following login information:

+Username `test@gmail.com`

+Password `hunter2`